Alex the Astronaut

-Alexandra Lynn (born 3 March 1995), known professionally as Alex the Astronaut, is an Australian folk-pop singer-songwriter.
+Alexandra Frances Lynn (born 3 March 1995), known professionally as Alex the Astronaut, is an Australian folk-pop singer-songwriter.

 Her debut album The Theory of Absolutely Nothing was released on 21 August 2020, and peaked at number 22 on the ARIA Album's Chart.
 Her second studio album How to Grow a Sunflower Underwater was released on 22 July 2022.

 Lynn has her own record label, Minkowski Records, which was named after the Minkowski diagram.

 Early life

 Lynn graduated from Pymble Ladies' College in Sydney before studying maths and physics at Long Island University, New York, including a thesis on sonoluminescence, where she played soccer for the LIU Post Pioneers as a forward.

 Career

 2017–2018: To Whom It May Concern and See You Soon

 Lynn released her debut EP To Whom It May Concern as Alex the Astronaut in 2017.
 The EP features the single "Already Home", which was described by HuffPost Australia as "a melancholy number about a bus ride and ruminations on the mundanities of life".

 Lynn's second EP See You Soon featured the single "Not Worth Hiding", and was nominated for a J Award for Unearthed Artist of the Year in 2017.

 "Not Worth Hiding" ranked at number 23 on Triple J Hottest 100 and it described as an unofficial anthem for the "Yes" campaign in the Australian Marriage Law Postal Survey.

 Lynn performed at The Great Escape Festival in Brighton, UK, and at the Primavera Sound Festival in Barcelona.
-Alex the Astronaut commenced her first national Australian headline tour in November 2018.
+Alex the Astronaut commenced their first national Australian headline tour in November 2018.